arda-pecel/Autonomous-Driving-Project/README.md

 # Autonomous-Driving-Project
 Autonomous driving project is a control software developing with Python and can be used for autonomous car's.<br>
 For object detection train Augelab Studio is used which is a open source image processing compiler.
+Dataset contains 16.185 images of 196 classes of cars.

 Date base provided by;<br>